AlzbetaFekiacova/Fekiacova_105061_feippds/README.md

 GPU transformation
 ![](images/transformed_GPU/flower_s2_grayscale_GPU.jpg)

-Then I wanted to download more images of flowers, but I got sick so I executed the next test on 100 sports image database we got on
+Then I wanted to download more images of flowers, but I got sick s,o I executed the next test on 100 sports image database we got on
 SUNS.
 The images have size of 224x224, they can be found in [package sports original](https://github.com/AlzbetaFekiacova/Fekiacova_105061_feippds/tree/05/images/copied)